isaacarvalho7/t-DMRG/README.md

 ## Parallelization

-The code was parallelized for shared memory architecture via OpenMP instructions (https://www.openmp.org/).
+The code is parallelized for shared memory architectures using OpenMP instructions (https://www.openmp.org/).
 To control this level of optimization it is recommended to make use of the option:

-export OMP_NUM_THREADS = numero de threads
+export OMP_NUM_THREADS = number of threads

 ## Description of the time-dependent DMRG code